embyt/enocean-mqtt/README.md

 ### Setup as a daemon ###

-Assuming you want this tool to run as a daemon, which get automatically started by systemd:
+Assuming you want this tool to run as a daemon, which gets automatically started by systemd:
  - copy the `enoceanmqtt.service` to `/etc/systemd/system/` (making only a symbolic link [will not work](https://bugzilla.redhat.com/show_bug.cgi?id=955379))
  - `systemctl enable enoceanmqtt`
  - `systemctl start enoceanmqtt`